Thank you to everyone who attended this conference. Delegates and BIEE members can view the presentations in the downloads section of this website.

 See outline programme

-To receive information about this and future BIEE conferences please sign up for email updatesEmail Updates
+To receive information about future BIEE conferences please sign up for email updatesEmail Updates

 For general enquiries please email email@example.com